jakemclelland/frequenSee/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Introduction of code for malicious intent, or that would violate this or any other end user agreement or copyright

 ## Our Responsibilities